UniversityofBrighton/2023-exhibition-design/episodes/provide-an-overview.Rmd

 exercises: 2
 ---

-## Step 3: Use project canvas to provide an overview of the digital experience project (15 min)
+## Use project canvas to provide an overview of the digital experience project

 First download the [project canvas template](files/project-canvas.pdf).
 There is also the option to work on an [editable template on Miro](https://miro.com/templates/project-canvas-2/) if you prefer - you will need to create an account.